10 FRENCH WORDS USED IN EVERYDAY LIFE THAT COME FROM BRANDS

 Labello, Labello, on your lips.

-Again, because the brand is so well known, it will take precedence over the actual common name.
+Again, because the brand is so well known, it will take precedence over the real common name.
 For example, I can say I've used Labello three times in one day, but my lips are still dry.

 Scotch tape.
 Again, in France, we almost always use the word scotch to refer to adhesive tape.